ceshine/ceshine-hugo/content/post/20220314-van/index.md

 <div style="max-width: 600px; margin-left: auto; margin-right: auto;">{{< figure src="fig-2.png" caption="Source: [2]" >}}</div>

-The authors propose an attention module basd on this decomposition called “Large Kernel Attention.”
-This attention modules plays the central role in their Visual Attention Network, where LKA is surrounded by two 1x1 convolutions and a GELU activation.
+The authors propose an attention module based on this decomposition called “Large Kernel Attention.”
+This attention module plays the central role in their Visual Attention Network, where LKA is surrounded by two 1x1 convolutions and a GELU activation.
 There are also two residual connections in each of the _L_ groups in each stage that are not shown in the figure.
 We'll learn more about the implementation details in the next section.

 <div style="max-width: 600px; margin-left: auto; margin-right: auto;">{{< figure src="fig-3.png" caption="Source: [2]" >}}</div>

 ## Code Analysis

 The authors have open-sourced [a VAN implementation for image classification on GitHub](https://github.com/Visual-Attention-Network/VAN-Classification).
-Generally spaking, the code is very readble.
-There are some parts that seems to be leftovers from a ViT-like model the author created this implementation from that contribute nothing to data flow.
-I'll skip those parts below to avoid confusions.
+Generally speaking, the code is very readable.
+There are some parts that seem to be leftovers from a ViT-like model the author created this implementation from that contribute nothing to the data flow.
+I'll skip those parts below to avoid confusion.
 The `_init_weights` parts are also skipped for brevity.

 ### Overall data flow

-Let's take a top-down view to the data flow have a general idea of what kinds of component are involved.
+Let's take a top-down view of the data flow to have a general idea of what kinds of components are involved.
 (The `__init__` method is skipped for now.)

 ```python
 class VAN(nn.Module):